(214) 225-3042

 Do You Need a Lawyer to Add a Name Dallas

-County Clerk filing fees are generally low, usually costing less than $20 per page for a quitclaim deed, a small additional fee for each extra page, along with a small notarization fee.
+County clerk filing fees are low.
+Dallas County charges $25 for the first page and $4 for each page after it, plus a small notarization fee, and the surrounding counties charge about the same.
 The big variable, however, is in the preparation of documents.
 Attorney-prepared deeds usually run about $400 for low-end fees and go up to $1,000 for more complicated cases.
 The preparation and recording for an easy spousal transfer done by a title company usually comes in around $500.
 For those who are planning to sell, these costs are small in comparison to the costs of remedying a defective deed that is discovered in a Buyer’s title search.

 Outdated or incorrect deed language is one of the most common obstacles that surfaces when a property goes on the market.
 Deeds that have not been updated following the death of a spouse, divorce, or an inheritance also cause significant delays in a closing for the preparation and recording of corrective deeds that may take several weeks or months.
-Having the deed remedied before listing the property helps to retain the negotiating position for prospective buyers who may seek price concessions because of the title delay.
+Clearing the deed before you list protects your negotiating position, since buyers who spot a title delay will push for a price cut.
 The sellers who are seeking an overall more expedient method can work with cash home buyers in Texas or surrounding cities, experienced in resolving title issues directly at closing.

 FAQs